Resources for Applicants & Students

 Resources for Applicants

-As part of the FAA’s William J. Hughes Technical Center, the Airport Technology Research and Development (ATR) Branch is leading world-class research in aviation safety and technology.
+As part of the FAA’s William J. Hughes Technical Center for Advanced Aerospace, the Airport Technology Research and Development (ATR) Branch is leading world-class research in aviation safety and technology.

 Typical candidates have experience in airport operations, private industry, or research, or possess advanced degrees in aviation or engineering fields.
 Target degrees or experience include aerospace engineer, aviation management, civil engineer, data scientist, electrical engineer, mechanical engineer.